Rav Hayim Leiter

 **Can Britot be done in the age of Coronavirus?

 The short answer is yes, circumcision can be done in the era of Coronavirus.
-Even with COVID-19, Brit Milah can be done safely, but there need be specific precautions taken to ensure the health and well being of the baby, mohel, and guests.
+Even with COVID-19, Brit Milah can be done safely, but there must be specific precautions taken to ensure the health and well-being of the baby, mohel, and guests.
 Click here for a full list of details.

-01 When does a Bris have to be pushed off from the eighth day?
+01 When does a Bris have to be delayed?

-There are many reasons why a Brit Milah cannot be on the eighth day, ranging from Jaundice, to a premature birth, and a baby that does not weigh enough (generally under 2.5 kilograms), as well as the baby being born in the twilight hours just after sunset before Shabbat.
-When it comes to Jaundice, my genreal rule is that the biliruben number must be no higher than 11 and decending to perform the Brit Milah.
-All of these calculations are technical and, before any plans are made for the Bris, one needs to consult with a mohel or rabbi (or both) to make sure the Bris is done at the proper time.
+There are many reasons why a Brit Milah cannot be on the eighth day, some examples: Jaundice, premature birth, the baby is underweight (generally under 2.5 kilograms), as well as the baby, being born in the twilight hours just after sunset before Shabbat.
+When it comes to Jaundice, these calculations are technical and, before any plans are made for the Bris, one needs to consult with a mohel or rabbi (or both) to make sure the Bris is done at the proper time.
 There are many times where parents call the caterer before the mohel and find they have to reschedule everything because they miscalculated the day.

 02 Can a Bris be done at night?